Expansions for the linear-elastic contribution to the self-interaction force of dislocation curves: Proof of Theorem

 \section{Proof of Theorem \ref{t:ana}}

 The notation convention in Sections \ref{s:t:ana} and \ref{s:t:num} is as follows.
 Whenever convenient, we denote balls such as $B(x,\e)$ by $B_\e(x)$.
 We reserve $c, C$ for generic positive constants which do not depend on any of the important variables.
 We use $C$ in upper bounds (and think of it as possibly large) and $c$ in lower bounds (and think of it as possibly small).
 While $c, C$ may vary from line to line, in the same display they refer to the same value.
 If different constants appear in the same display, we denote them by $C, C', C'', \ldots$.
+Finally, in local computations we sometimes reuse notation.
+For instance, in the computation of line integrals, the parametrization of the corresponding curve is an auxiliary step which is of no further use outside of the computation of the line integral; we use the symbol $\varphi$ to denote various parametrizations.

 We prove Theorem \ref{t:ana} by establishing \eqref{Fe:t} and \eqref{cFe:t} in respectively Sections \ref{s:t:ana:1} and \ref{s:t:ana:2}.